Why Black Americans Face Higher Stroke Risks

 How does mental well-being affect the risk for this condition in this community?

-Mental well-being plays a crucial yet often ignored role in overall health risks.
+Mental well-being plays a crucial yet often ignored role in overall well-being.
 Many individuals face chronic stress, depression, and anxiety due to societal challenges, economic struggles, and social disparities.
-These mental health issues can contribute to habits that negatively impact physical health, such as poor nutrition, lack of exercise, smoking, and excessive alcohol consumption.
+These issues can lead to habits that negatively affect the body, such as poor nutrition, lack of exercise, smoking, and excessive alcohol consumption.

 Conclusion